-A Prayer Group meets in Holy Trinity every Tuesday morning at 10.00am.
+A Prayer Group meets in Holy Trinity every Monday and Wednesday mornings at 9.15am.

 On the first Sunday of each month at St Columba church at 6.30pm our evening worship is in the Iona style using the orders of service and many hymns that have been written by the community living and working at Iona Abbey.

 This is a communion service which has been devised for all ages and is held at 10.00am at St Columba on the first Sunday of the month.